Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 Inside Fláajökull glacier ice cave

-The ice caves are only open for 5 months in the wintertime from November-March and are not to be visited without a professional glacier guide.
+The ice caves are open only 5 months in the winter, from November until March, and are never to be visited without a professional glacier guide.
 Our guide, Sindri, was very knowledgeable, friendly, and helpful.

 Regína with Sindri the guide on the ice cave tour

-This is maybe the worst photo ever of me, I look like a demented troll ;)
+This is maybe the worst photo ever of me, taken after the tour, I look like a demented troll ;)

-This being nature we never know though if these caves will be formed and accessible each year.
-The ice cave guides go look for caves every winter and we are very excited to see the new ice caves they discover each year.
+The ice cave guides look for caves every winter, and we are very excited to see the new ice caves they discover each year.

 Inside the Breiðamerkurjökull ice cave in South-Iceland